babelsociety/website/content/manifesto/index.md

 # Economics

-Economy is a fundamental aspect of every society, but way too often we bend our society in favor of economy.
-History showed us many times that vast amount of people have been killed to save the wealth of the few.
+Economy is a fundamental aspect of every society, but way too often we bend society in favor of economy.
+Think about the [economic crisis of 2008](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%932008), where banks got bailed out and *their* debts redistributed to society as a whole, while the debts of the weak people, which where a direct consequences of banks bad behavior, weren't socialized and many lost their homes and killed themselves out of despair. **Socialism for the strong, capitalism for the weak**.
+That's the kind of society we live in.

 Babel invert the trend, and instead we let economy serve society, to improve the well-being of all rather than the few.